Twist And Shout Variations List

 Pressing Information

-This variation has yet to be confirmed, but Capitol of Canada would have subcontracted the RCA pressing plant in Smith Falls (Ontario) to manufacture new batches of albums under its new Dynaflex technology.
-Copies would logically be found with similar matrix numbers as LP.6054.6.2 (TBC).
+As was the case for all previous variations, Capitol of Canada would have still subcontracted the RCA pressing plant in Smith Falls (Ontario) to manufacture new batches of albums with a new "second generation of orange labels".
+This variation has yet to be officially confirmed, but copies would logically be found with similar matrix numbers as LP.6054.6.2 (TBC).
+This copy would be a Dynaflex pressing like the previous and following variations.

 Cover

-The cover of this variation would normally be identical to the previous variation (LP.6054.6.2), printed by Parr's Litho, with a straight inner seam construction measuring approximately 8 mm.
+The cover of this variation seems to use a new jacket printed by Modern Graphics.
+It is a slick construction, with a straight inner seam construction measuring approximately 8 mm.

 Packaging